GrayXu/NCBI-SuppMat-Spider/readme.md

   - [x] optional keywords for searching in files
   - [x] ouput coordinates of keywords in xls&xlsx
   - [x] create soft links to related suppmats
+  - [x] optionally keep un-related files as cache
+  - [ ] more account keys and proxy IPs to speed up (after scaling seacher to millions level, waiting time will be a disaster, so it's urgent)
   - [ ] optional case sensitivity
-  - [ ] more account keys and proxy IPs to speed up (after scaling seacher to millions level, waiting time will be a disaster..)

 - support more formats